 #17 Classes are important.

 As a beginner you won’t know the difference between most classes and will think the game is too tough but in reality, it’s cause you chose wrong.
 The Deprived Class is for professionals want a good challenge and will have a terrible time with the first boss.
-As a beginner you will make mistakes so the best class is one that offers high health and fairly quick, but strong attacks and the Knight Class offers just that.
+As a beginner you will make mistakes so the best class is one that offers high health and has fairly quick, but strong attacks and the Knight Class offers just that.
 Go for the Knight Class without hesitation if you don’t care about magic and want the best melee experience.

 #18 Use your Souls.
 Leveling Up in the beginning is even more important.